The Krotons: Plot

 Eelek and Axus, two councillors previously loyal to the Krotons, begin to rally for all-out war with them and seize the initiative in Gond society.
 The more level headed Selris is deposed, but warns that an all-out attack will not benefit his people.
 Instead he has decided to attack the machine from underneath by destabilising its foundation in the underhall.
 Eelek has Selris arrested and reasserts control by negotiating with the Krotons that they will leave the planet if provided with the two "High Brains" who can help them power and pilot their ship.
 Zoe and the Doctor are forced into the Dynatrope and Selris dies, providing them with a phial of acid which the Doctor adds to the Kroton vats.
 Outside, Jamie and the scientist Beta launch an attack on the structure of the ship using sulphuric acid.
 This two-pronged assault destroys the tellurium-based Krotons and their craft.
-The Dynatrope dissolves away and the Gonds are free at last – choosing Thara rather than the cowardly and ambitious Eelek to lead them.
+The Dynatrope dissolves away and the Gonds are free at last, choosing Thara to lead them.

 Leaving the Gonds to find their own answers for the future, the Doctor, Jamie and Zoe return to the TARDIS.